lorenzotett/beautycology-skincare-app/replit.md

-# Skin Care AI Chat Assistant
+# Beautycology AI Chat Assistant

 ## Overview
-This is a full-stack web application providing AI-powered skin care consultation via a chat interface.
-The application features an AI assistant named "Bonnie" that analyzes skin conditions and offers personalized recommendations based on dermatological knowledge.
-It aims to streamline skin care consultations, offering a business vision focused on personalized beauty solutions and market potential in AI-driven health and beauty.
+This is a full-stack web application providing AI-powered beauty consultation via a chat interface for the Beautycology business.
+The application will be embedded on beautycology.it and features an AI assistant that analyzes beauty and skin care needs, offering personalized recommendations.
+This app is completely separate from AI-Dermasense/Bonnie and will have its own traffic, dashboard, and chat management system.

+## Project Requirements - Beautycology
+- **Embedding**: Chat interface will be embedded on beautycology.it
+- **Independence**: Completely separate from AI-Dermasense/Bonnie systems
+- **Dashboard**: Own dedicated dashboard for chat management
+- **Integrations**: Klaviyo and Excel integrations not needed initially
+- **Traffic**: Will handle its own traffic and create new chat sessions

 ## User Preferences
 Preferred communication style: Simple, everyday language.